The Beyond (1981 film): Contemporaneous

-Upon the film's 1983 release in the United States as 7 Doors of Death, critic Kevin Thomas of the Los Angeles Times deemed the film visually "elegant" but noted: "as a thriller of the occult it's overly familiar, just another rotting-flesh ghoul parade".
+Upon the film's 1983 release in the United States as 7 Doors of Death, critic Kevin Thomas of the LA Times deemed the film visually "elegant" but noted: "as a thriller of the occult it's overly familiar, just another rotting-flesh ghoul parade".
 Bill Kelley of the Sun-Sentinel similarly praised the film's visual elements, including the sepia prologue, but added: "The problem is, whenever someone in the film is trying to act, the camera is recording something that's really not worth seeing", ultimately classing it as a "Z-grade horror movie".

 The Akron Beacon Journals Bill O'Connor criticized the plot for a lack of coherence, writing: "People get killed all over the hotel.
 Then, after they're killed, they get ugly. ...
 We never know why they get killed or why they get ugly, which leads me to suspect that maybe this is an art film.
 At the end of the movie, the dead walk. ...
 Then the people leave the movie theater.
 They look just like the dead people who walked out of the morgue.
 Maybe this is not an art movie.
 Maybe this is a documentary."

 Tim Pulleine (The Monthly Film Bulletin) stated that the film allows for "two or three visually striking passages-and granting that, from Bava onwards, narrative concision has not been the strong suit for Italian horror movies—the film is still completely undone by its wildly disorganized plot".
 The review also critiqued the dub, noting its "sheer ineptitude".